-- (8) Adequacy of provisions for public safety, protection from fire and flood, and maintenance of public facilities, streets, utilities, and open space. - (9) Consistent with the Town of Harvard Climate Action Plan, with sufficient conservation and sustainability in the design of the development. - Planning Board with input from Town officials, any review consultant(s), and others as appropriate.
+- (8) Adequacy of provisions for public safety, protection from fire and flood, and maintenance of public facilities, streets, utilities, and open space. - (9) Is consistent with the Town of Harvard Climate Action Plan, with sufficient conservation and sustainability in the design of the development. - E. Design quality.
+Project design for an OSC-PRD shall be reviewed by the Planning Board with input from Town officials, boards, any review consultant(s), and others as appropriate.
 This section is to be interpreted as guidelines to be applied flexibly by the Planning Board as appropriate to the situation under review, including factors such as foundation and soil characteristics and other extraordinary site constraints.
 While these guidelines apply to all site improvements and buildings and structures, it is not the intent of this section to prescribe or proscribe use of materials or methods of construction regulated by the state building code, but rather to enhance the appearance of the built environment within an OSC-PRD. - (1) Building and structure placement.
 The placement of buildings and structures in an OSC-PRD should: - (a) Provide for maximum buffering of buildings and structures to adjoining properties either within the proposed OSC-PRD or to adjacent land uses.
-Such buffering includes, but is not limited to: landscaping, screening materials, natural barriers, fencing, and related measures. - (b) Preserve attractive views from major vantage points, especially from major thoroughfares and residential neighborhoods. - C) Avoid regular spacings and building placements that will be viewed as continuous walls from important vantage points, which may be identified in an OSC-PRD pre-application conference. - (d) Avoid the placement of structures, common area facilities, and private space related to individual units in a manner that eclipses views or access to open space areas described in § 125-35K.

-(e) Ensure that 10% of all units are fully accessible to the disabled and that a majority of units have at least one accessible entrance and bathroom on a first floor an appropriate number of units are designed to be fully accessible consistent with Massachusetts Architectural Access Board 521 CMR Accessibility Guidelines.
+Such buffering includes, but is not limited to: landscaping, screening materials, natural barriers, fencing, and related measures. - (b) Preserve attractive views from major vantage points, especially from major thoroughfares and residential neighborhoods. - (c) Avoid regular spacings and building placements that will be viewed as continuous walls from important vantage points, which may be identified in an OSC-PRD pre-application conference. - (d) Avoid the placement of structures, common area facilities, and private space related to individual units in a manner that eclipses views or access to open space areas described in § 125-35K. - (e) Ensure that 10% of all units are fully accessible to the disabled and that a majority of units have at least one accessible entrance and bathroom on a first floor.an appropriate number of units are designed to be fully accessible consistent with Massachusetts Architectural Access Board 521 CMR 1.00 et seq.
+Accessibility Rules and RegulationsGuidelines.
 If greater than 4 but fewer than 10 units, one unit must be accessible.
 If greater than 10 and fewer than 19, two units must be made accessible.
 For more than 20 units, 10% must be made accessible.